ZeeChono/GradientCodeReadDocs/docs/source/cluster_setup.rst

 After we have finished all the cluster settings, try manually ssh to each other node on each node, before mpirun command to ensure that the communication in the cluster is set up correctly.

-**Note**: In case of the permission of bad .pem key error, try the following command:
+**Note**: In case of the permission of bad .pem key error reported on the AWS server, try the following command:

    .. code-block::